pybind/pybind11/CONTRIBUTING.md

 ### Formatting

 All formatting is handled by pre-commit.
-You will need docker installed as well for pre-commit to run the clang-format step in a consistent environment.

 Install with brew (macOS) or pip (any OS):